playgrdstar/quaintitative/_posts/2021-01-17-intro_machine_learning.md

 ---
 ## (Almost) All the Most Common Machine Learning Algorithms in Javascript

 I did a Masters in Knowledge Engineering almost a decade ago.
-Back then, data science wasn’t even a word.
-Knowledge engineering was kind of a pre-cursor to data science today.
+Back then, data science wasn’t a common term (if it was even used at all).
+Knowledge engineering was kind of the pre-cursor to data science today.
 The aim then was to use build systems that could facilitate knowledge management (the hot thing then).
-We learned things like rule based learning, simple models, and neural networks.
+We learned things like rule based learning and neural networks.

 My recollection of what I learnt then is pretty foggy.

-But I did do remember learning that the best way to understand how a model works is to build a simple implementation of it from scratch.
+But I do remember learning that the best way to understand how a model works is to build a simple implementation of it from scratch.
 With the wealth of libraries we have access to today, we sometimes forget this.

 So I thought it would be good to just write down a whole suite of the most common machine learning methods from scratch in Javascript, let them run right on the client-side in the browser, and visualise their results in the browser using D3.js.
 I managed to cover -
 - linear regression